dagger/dagger/docs/current/sdk/go/959738-get-started.md

 - You have Docker installed and running on the host system.
 If not, [install Docker](https://docs.docker.com/engine/install/).

 :::note
 This tutorial creates a Go CI tool using the Dagger Go SDK.
-It uses this tool to build an [example Go application from GitHub](https://github.com/kpenfound/multibuild.git).
-If you already have a Go application on GitHub, you can use your own application and repository instead.
+It uses this tool to build the Go application in the current directory.
+The binary from this guide can be used to build any Go project.
 :::

 ## Step 1: Create a Go module for the tool